schwabe/openvpn/doc/man-sections/vpn-network-options.rst

   OpenVPN requires that packets on the control and data channels be sent unfragmented.

-  MTU problems often manifest themselves as connections which hang during periods of active usage.
+  A VPN protocol like OpenVPN adds encapsulation overhead in each packet.
+If a VPN packet with the encapsulation becomes larger than the transport network MTU (typically 1500 or 1492) the packet will become fragmented or completely dropped.
+These problems can manifest themselves as connections which hang during periods of active usage or slower performance.
+To avoid these problems it is generally advisable to set the tun MTU small enough to avoid these problems.
+The default of 1420 is chosen to be safe with default parameters and a (transport) network MTU of 1492.

-  It's best to use the ``--fragment`` and/or ``--mssfix`` options to deal with MTU sizing issues.
+  If lowering the tun MTU to avoid MTU related problems (e.g. when tap is used and an MTU of 1500 is required), the ``--fragment`` and/or ``--mssfix`` options can be also used to deal with MTU sizing issues.

   Note: Depending on the platform, the operating system allows to receive packets larger than ``tun-mtu`` (e.g. Linux and FreeBSD) but other platforms